MacedoFL/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/fixed_activity_hist-1.png)
-Use the fixed data to analize the mean and median number of steps per day.
+Use the fixed data to analyze the mean and median number of steps per day.

 ```r
 ## Report on mean and median differences